DPC-5 Gen3 MIDI Pedalboard Controller & Loop Switcher

 The DPC-5 Gen3 also provides an additional option, by using the Disaster Area TRS to MIDI Adaptor Cable in its MultiJacks.
 If you’re not using the MultiJacks for another purpose, this can get you one additional MIDI output per jack for a dead-end device, and it supports an additional daisy-chain.
 In this way, you can have four dead-end devices in your setup, each at the end of its own chain.

-You can use a Chase Bliss MIDIBox to connect up to 4 Chase Bliss Audio or Empress devices.
+You can use a MIDIBox to connect up to 4 Chase Bliss Audio, Meris, or Empress devices.
 Chase Bliss pedals use the ring terminal on their jack, so you’ll need to make sure that your MIDIBox is set to the CBA mode.
 If you prefer not to use the MIDIBox, you can just connect directly to the MultiJacks with the appropriate cables.
-Empress use a standard mono cable, Chase Bliss need the TRS Control Cable for Chase Bliss Audio.
+Meris and Empress use a standard mono cable, Chase Bliss need the TRS Control Cable for Chase Bliss Audio.
 We can control one Chase Bliss or Empress devices from the MultiJack, plus another using a Control Cable for Chase Bliss Audio (5-pin to Chase Bliss version).

 — Supported MIDI Devices —